benjaminion/upgrading-ethereum-book/src/book.md

 ###### `Container`

-A `Container` is an "ordered heterogeneous collection of values".
+A container is an ordered heterogeneous collection of values.
 Basically, a `Container` can contain any arbitrary mix of types, including `Container`s.

-We define `Container`s using Python's dataclass notation with key&ndash;type pairs.
+We define containers using Python's dataclass notation with key&ndash;type pairs.
 For example, this is a [`Deposit`](/part3/containers/operations#deposit) container.
 In the following examples I have indicated the underlying types in the appended comments.

 ```python
 class Deposit(Container):